cwadrupldijjit/simple-graphql/README.md

 ### Setup:
   - `git clone` this repo
-  - `npm install-all` in the main folder
+  - `npm run install-all` in the main folder

 ### Running the project:
   - `npm start`